Percolation for two-dimensional excursion clouds and the discrete Gaussian free field: Discrete critical values

-\begin{remark} In the proof of Lemma~\ref{lem:approxconnection}, the main strategy when $\lambda=0$ is the following: if Brownian excursions disconnect $B(r)$ from $\partial\D,$ then there is a sequence of cable system excursions almost surrounding $B(r),$ that is with only finitely many small gaps between the excursions, and we then show that these excursions actually fill these gaps with high probability by Lemma~\ref{Lem:simpleRWresult}, and vice versa.
-Another possible approach would be to proceed similarly as in \cite[Lemma~2.7]{MR3485399}: if Brownian excursions disconnect $B(r)$ from $\partial\D,$ then there is a finite set of continuous excursions surrounding $B(r),$ and then with high probability these excursions are strongly entangled, that is any sets close enough (with respect to the Hausdorff distance) to these excursions still surround $B(r),$ and thus the cable system excursions still surround $B(r)$ for $n$ large enough.
-However this argument seems more complicated to implement for the other direction, that is when starting with cable system excursions disconnecting $B(r)$ from $\partial\D,$ and in particular it is hard to have good control on the connectivity of these excursions near the boundary, hence our different approach to prove Lemma~\ref{lem:approxconnection}. \end{remark}
+\begin{remark} In the proof of Lemma~\ref{lem:approxconnection}, the main strategy when $\lambda=0$ is the following: if $F_{2,\eps}^{\pm}(\be^u)\cap\mathcal{E}_1^{(n)}$ occurs then there is a sequence of cable system excursions in $\H_{0,\eps}^{\pm}$ almost connecting $S_{0,\eps}^{\pm,r}$ to $S_{0,\eps}^{\pm,l}$, that is with only finitely many small gaps between the excursions, and we then show that these excursions actually fill these gaps with high probability by Lemma~\ref{Lem:simpleRWresult}, and vice versa.
+Another possible approach would be to proceed similarly as in \cite[Lemma~2.7]{MR3485399}, see also \cite[Theorem~5.1]{MR3547746} for a similar approach : if $F_{2,\eps}^{\pm}(\be^u)$ occurs then there is a finite set of continuous excursions in $\H_{2,\eps}^{\pm}$ almost connecting $S_{2,\eps}^{\pm,r}$ to $S_{2,\eps}^{\pm,l}$, and then with high probability these excursions are strongly entangled, that is any set close enough (with respect to the Hausdorff distance) to these excursions still connects $S_{0,\eps}^{\pm,r}$ to $S_{0,\eps}^{\pm,l}$ in $\H_{0,\eps}^{\pm}$, and thus $F_{0,\eps}^{\pm}(\tilde{\be}_n^u)$ occurs on the coupling event $\mathcal{E}_1^{(n)}$.
+However this argument seems more complicated to implement for the other direction, that is when starting with $F_{2,\eps}^{\pm}(\tilde{\be}_n^u)$, and in particular it is hard to have good control on the connectivity of these excursions near the boundary, hence our different approach to prove Lemma~\ref{lem:approxconnection}. \end{remark}